 Leading isn’t just about telling people about your strategy and walking away.
-You have to sustain the interest generated through the strategy setting exercise by constant reinforcement.
+You have to sustain the interest generated through the strategy-setting exercise by constant reinforcement.
 You also have to give people space to deliver on your plans: if they are hampered by operational issues and reactive management they won’t have the capacity to work on anything strategic.
-An organization of fire-fighters won’t achieve the delivery of your strategic goals simply because they don’t have the time to make a start.
+An organization of firefighters won’t achieve the delivery of your strategic goals simply because they don’t have the time to make a start.

 As a leader, you can resolve that through adequate resourcing and dealing with operational problems alongside championing strategic delivery.
 A leader helps the team to grow by being people cantered and setting the tone for the business.
 A culture that allows employees to take calculated risks and recognizes the challenges of virtual working and distributed teams will support the delivery of your strategy.

-Project, Program and Portfolio Management
+Project, Program, and Portfolio Management

 You need the framework to deliver change.
-Strong project, program and portfolio management (which you’ll often see shortened to PPM) practices will ensure that your teams have the processes required to implement strategic initiatives.
+Strong project, program, and portfolio management (which you’ll often see shortened to PPM) practices will ensure that your teams have the processes required to implement strategic initiatives.
 PPM approaches enable you to take that strategic vision and break it down into manageable chunks, order the work effectively, manage dependencies between different deliverables and monitor progress until the objectives are complete.

 A large part of effective PPM is communication.
-Whether you have a separate team to do this and own the PPM processes is up to you, but many businesses do opt for this model: a Program Management Office (PMO) support strategic delivery through managing the day-to-day overheads of having multiple projects happening at the same time.
+Whether you have a separate team to do this and own the PPM processes is up to you, but many businesses do opt for this model: a Program Management Office (PMO) supports strategic delivery through managing the day-to-day overheads of having multiple projects happening at the same time.